sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 Debug command output will be captured as part of tech support for offline analysis.

 # 7 Warm Boot Support
-Configured actions and counters should continue to work across warm reboot.
+- Configured actions and counters continue to work across warm reboot.
+- Already authenticated sessions continues to work.
+- Authentication is restarted for the Clients being authenticated at the time of warmboot.

 # 8 Scalability